School of Business Administration

 DeLand, FL 32723

 All correspondence will be held in strictest confidence.
-The Search Committee will immediately begin reviewing applications, and finalists will be invited for campus interviews late in the spring term.
-The Search Committee will review applications until the position is filled.
+The Search Committee will immediately begin reviewing applications, and will continue to do so until the position is filled.